Adult experiencing teeth grinding in sleep with jaw pain and tension

 Why Is Teeth Grinding So Common?

-The condition of bruxism features unknowingly clenching of teeth and grinding which most affected patients do not recognize as their own condition.
-Most individuals remain unaware that they grind their teeth during sleep which leads to headaches as well as jaw pain and teeth wear over time.
+The condition of bruxism features unknowingly clenching of teeth and grinding, which most affected patients do not recognise as their own condition.
+Most individuals remain unaware that they grind their teeth during sleep, which leads to headaches as well as jaw pain and teeth wear over time.

 Common Symptoms of Teeth Grinding